Courtesy of author John Gannon, the following are the statements of the Johnstons. He does not have statements from any other family members.

 Johnston 23/02/1931: “It is not correct to say that the accused said to me and my wife “Wait”.”

 3) John says he remained in his house until 20:40 on the murder night.
 Not sure why?
-He says the very next sentence he went out in 20:45 which is the time he then maintained.
+He says the very next sentence he went out at 20:45 which is the time he then maintained.

 4) The series of events regarding the cash box changes dramatically.
 In order: